 AT UNITED, SAFETY IS BUILT INTO OUR DNA

 Delivering reliable electric power to more than 57,000 member-owners across a 14-county service area is no small task.
 However, providing that service safely through some of the harshest weather extremes imaginable requires employees to approach their daily responsibilities with an intense safety focus and regular training.
 As of 2017, United employees had amassed 2 million man-hours without a lost time accident.
-By the end of 2018, that milestone had increased to more than 2.3 million and counting--the equivalent of eight years without a lost-time accident.
+By April 2019, that milestone had increased to more than 2.5 million and counting--the equivalent of eight years without a lost-time accident.
 Since the cooperative was formed through a consolidation in 2000, United has continued to enhance a culture that puts safety at the forefront of the co-op's daily operations.
 By always approaching their duties with safety as a priority, the employees of United Cooperative Services demonstrate the advantages of being a member-owner of the electric cooperative.
 Our members experience the results of our employees' efforts every day though the safe, reliable service we provide.

 How safe are you?
 Take the Safety Quiz